 However, with so many visitors attending each meeting, some would assume that good views of the track are hard to come by.

 However, it is very much the opposite case – a sweeping view of much of the course is visible from the entire concourse.
-The wall of trees and shrubs surrounding the course brings the focus purely on the high-quality racing that Clonmel has to offer.
+The wall of trees and shrubs surrounding the course brings the focus to the high-quality racing that Clonmel offers.

 Clonmel Race Calendar Highlights